2020 South Carolina Gamecocks softball team

-The 2020 South Carolina Gamecocks softball team represents the University of South Carolina in the 2020 NCAA Division I softball season.
-The Gamecocks play their home games at Carolina Softball Stadium.
+The 2020 South Carolina Gamecocks softball team represented the University of South Carolina in the 2020 NCAA Division I softball season.
+The Gamecocks played their home games at Carolina Softball Stadium.

 Previous season

 The Gamecocks finished the 2019 season 38–19 overall, and 9–14 in the SEC to finish eleventh in the conference.
 The Gamecocks went 2–2 in the Tallahassee Regional during the 2019 NCAA Division I softball tournament.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.